ARGANS/SRGAN/README.md

 This is an exploratory investigation into wielding the power of Neural Networks in order to perform super resolution on EO products.

 Super-resolution GAN applies a deep network in combination with an adversary network to produce higher resolution images.
-As shown above, SRGAN is more appealing to a human with more details compared with the similar design without GAN (SRResNet).
 During the training, A high-resolution image (HR) is downsampled to a low-resolution image (LR).
 A GAN generator upsamples LR images to super-resolution images (SR).
 We use a discriminator to distinguish the HR images and backpropagate the GAN loss to train the discriminator and the generator.

 This implementation is constructed using Pytorch.